jjkjjk23/Equivariance-Regularizer/README.md

     tensor2 = torch.nn.functional.log_softmax(tensor2, dim=-1)
     return torch.dist(tensor1,tensor2,2)
 ~~~
+Note that in this case, the output transforms are applied to the logits, not the Softmax.
+This can be good, but if it is not desired it is better to end the model with a softmax layer and use dist = "cross_entropy".

-If the model does end with a softmax layer, set dist = "cross_entropy" and then we will use torch.log instead of log_softmax.
+If the model does end with a softmax layer, set dist = "cross_entropy" and the distance function will use torch.log instead of log_softmax.